mitchallen/react-cognito-signup/AWS-COGNITO.md

     };
     ```

-3. Include the files in src/containers/Login.js, etc.
+3. Include the file in your source.

     ````
     import config from '../config.js';